 Pharmacy Stocktaking & The Art of Counting

-In this guest article, Dave Brittle, Head of Orridge’s pharmacy stocktaking services, talks us through the stocktaking process.
+In this guest article, Dave Brittle, Head of Pharmacy Sales at Orridge, talks us through the stocktaking process.

 Whether you are considering a sale, a purchase, or are just trying to keep tight reins across your pharmacy business, one important aspect that’s common to each is stock control.